 Luckily electronic logbooks that update their callsign databases regularly have most of these exceptions incorporated and will indicate the correct DXCC when entered.
 The FCC seem to have relaxed the necessity to identify the call area you are in.
 I have worked W6’s (CA) that have been in the #2 call area (NY, NJ, etc) and did not sign with the correct call area prefix (such as W2/W6xxx for example).
 I’ve been caught out in the past, by one or two of these overseas calls that were resident on the mainland - very frustrating!!

 I believe there may still be some entries that need changing, which will be done when time allows.
 Sadly I do not have my logs or QSL cards from 1982-1996, as they were destroyed (without warning) by a third party, many years ago, much to my despair.
 They also disposed of many personal possessions of mine that they were holding for me until I was able to take them.
 Friends shouldn’t do that to each other.
 I learned my lesson and will not be repeating that.
 There is always a caveat!

 The statistics really needed a page of their own, so that they can be expanded and incorporate extra data.

 Well, that was the plan.
-However, I had to stop using HRD Logbook (the last, free version that is), due to its incompatibility with Windows 10.
-There are new versions of HRD since it was purchased by a group of developers and I’m sure it is as good as ever, but I cannot justify spending around £100 to register and use it.
+However, I had to stop using HRD (Ham Radio Deluxe) and its incorporated logbook (the last, free version that is), due to its incompatibility with Windows 10.
+There are new versions of HRD since it was purchased by a group of developers from the original author (Simon Brown, G4ELI (ex HB9DRV) of SDR Console fame), and I’m sure it is as good as ever, but I cannot justify spending around £100 to register and use it.